top of page

 Alabama

-Status: Exempt, received private school certificate of exemption
+Status: NC-SARA Authorized (former status: Exempt, received private school certificate of exemption)

 Commission on Higher Education